african-pathogen-archive/muse-schema-test/README.md

 - upload TSV, headers of TSV must match the tsv-schema.json,
 - values from rows get captured and used to fill in payload-template.json
+- payload file is generated IF all required fields are present.
+- hardcoded `"files"` array gets added payload file.

 **TODO**